Gerhard Hanappi: International career

 He made his debut for Austria at only 19 years of age in November 1948 against Sweden and was a participant at the 1954 World Cup in Switzerland, where they reached 3rd place, and at the 1958 World Cup.
 He captained the national team from 1955 on.

 His last international was a September 1962 match against Czechoslovakia.

 He earned 93 caps, scoring 12 goals.
 He has held the national team appearances record until Anton Polster earned his 94th cap in June 1998.

 Playing style

-One of the most highly regarded midfielders of his generation, Hanappi was nominally a goalscoring wing half, however his versatility allowed him to successfully play in almost all positions.
+One of the most highly regarded midfielders of his generation, Hanappi was nominally a goalscoring wing half, however his versatility allowed him to play in almost all positions.
 Hanappi's technical abilities and creativity allowed him to play as an effective play-maker.
-He was also very intelligent with an excellent sense of anticipation which made him very useful in defensive duties, and also enabled him to make well timed runs in the box.
-This along with his accurate shot enabled him to be a prolific goalscorer, even once being league top scorer.
+He was also very intelligent with a sense of anticipation which made him useful in defensive duties, and also enabled him to make well timed runs in the box.
+This along with his accurate shot enabled him to be a high goalscorer, even once being league top scorer.